-A refund returns funds to the parent for a payment that they have made previously.
-The most common reason for a refund would be in instances of students leaving your program who have prepaid or paid a deposit, or if a parent over-pays by a meaningful amount.
+A refund returns funds to the payer for an amount that they have made previously.
+The most common reason for a refund would be in instances of students who have prepaid leaving the program or paid a deposit, or if a parent contact overpaid the student’s account balance by a meaningful amount.
 In most cases of an overpayment, the additional funds will be reflected as a credit, or positive balance, on the student's account and will be deducted from future charges, so a refund is not always necessary.

 Table of Contents

 Brightwheel’s billing platform has a great credit feature that helps empower administrators to adjust charges.
 Oftentimes, simply issuing a credit that will reduce the balance owed by a parent for current or future charges should be enough to resolve an issue.

 An account credit is an extra or overpayment made on a student’s account and results in a positive balance that sits on a student’s billing account.
 By default, the credit will be used to pay upcoming charges.
 Or, the account credit can be refunded back to the payer.
 Issuing a credit is NOT the same as issuing a refund.